SFCRD/fvm/README.md

 `fvm unlink` removes any symlinks installed by **fvm**.

+`fvm which` prints the currently-linked Flex SDK version.

 Wish-List
 ---------

 - `fvm langref` to install (or build) the language reference for this flex version

--  Any command that downloads the SDK should have the user agree to the terms of use

 [flex-sdk]: http://opensource.adobe.com/wiki/display/flexsdk/Flex+SDK "Adobe Open Source Flex SDK"